-Through N. Macedonia you can hardly miss the road because you have nowhere to turn from the highway and you just need to go straight or as it seems to me - downhill :-) If you want to make a break for lunch or even spend the night, Macedonia is a great choice.
+Through N. Macedonia you can hardly miss the road because you have nowhere to turn from the highway and you just need to go straight or as it seems to me - downhill :-) If you want to make a break for lunch or even spend the night, N. Macedonia is a great choice.
 Hotel Pamela is located in Negotino, very close to the road and is an excellent choice for lodging or lunch.
 More information about this hotel can be found on this link.

-Important information for Macedonia
+Important information for N. Macedonia

-Fuel - season 2017
+Fuel - season 2020

 Police in Greece are not so frequent, but be sure to pay attention to all the rules and limitations since the fines are high!

 Here are the most important information:

 At 625 km, you have a exclusion on the right for Kavala and Halkidiki.
 You only continue straight, but be sure to pay attention to signs that are well placed.
 At 654th km, you have another exclusion on the right for Halkidiki and then immediately hold onto the left side as another sharp turn right leads to Thessaloniki.
-From here, follow the signpost for Nea Muodania (at 710km from Belgrade) in which, when you arrive, you will encounter the sign on the right for Sithonia, and you continue driving straight and follow the signs for the place that you want to visit in Kassandra.
+From here, follow the signpost for Nea Moudania (at 710km from Belgrade) in which, when you arrive, you will encounter the sign on the right for Sithonia, and you continue driving straight and follow the signs for the place that you want to visit in Kassandra.

-Fuel - season 2017
+Fuel - season 2020

-Super 97 1.50 - 1.55€
+- Super 97 - 1.50 - 1.55€

 P.S.
 An international driving license for Greece is no longer needed, and the green card for Macedonia is still necessary.